emarins/ocp/README.md

 Requirements
 ------------

-Download the required files from the Infrastructure Provider page on the Red Hat OpenShift Cluster Manager site (https://cloud.redhat.com/openshift/).
+Download the required files from the bastion Provider page on the Red Hat OpenShift Cluster Manager site (https://cloud.redhat.com/openshift/).

 You need to download following files: